 The documentary takes an honest look at the range of emotions that gays and lesbians must come to terms with when deciding to come out of the closet.
 It also shows how difficult and frightening the actual moment they publicly reveal their sexuality can be -- and how satisfying it can be once that moment is over.

 The film is voyeuristic, but it also underscores how empowering coming out can be to someone who's comfortable with his/her own sexuality but is still struggling to be who they are in public.
 The documentary also serves as a way of reminding viewers who may be struggling with similar issues that they're not alone.

 Families can talk about...

 Families can talk about what it means to come out of the closet.
-What is the significance of this act to members of the LGBT community?
+What is the significance of this act to members of the LGBTQ community?
 Why do you think Rachael and Nevin chose to come out on television?

 What are some of the existing stereotypes about members of the LGBTQ community?
 How does the media perpetuate or diffuse these stereotypes?